Southern Ontario: Climate

-Many tourists visit the area in the autumn months to look at the bright vibrant colours of fall foliage.
+Many tourists visit the area in the autumn months to look at the bright, vibrant colours of fall foliage.

 Southern Ontario has a very different climate from the rest of the country.
 It is the only area of Canada that has Carolinian forest.
 Many trees, plants, and wildlife in Southern Ontario are not found anywhere else in Canada.
-Some rare trees to Canada in this region include the tulip tree, pawpaw fruit tree and the cucumber tree.
+Some rare trees in this region include the tulip tree, pawpaw fruit tree, and the cucumber tree.
 The Carolinian forests of Southern Ontario have in large part been destroyed by development sprawl.
 Very few original growth areas remain.

-The region has the most fresh water beaches in the nation.
-With relatively warm waters by mid-summer due to the very warm and humid summer months with significant coastlines of white sand, the major beaches in the region are visited by millions of tourists every summer.
+The region has the most freshwater beaches in the nation.
+With relatively warm waters by mid-summer due to the hot and humid summer months with significant coastlines of white sand, the major beaches in the region are visited by millions of tourists every summer.
 The most popular beaches are Wasaga Beach, Grand Bend, Sauble Beach, and Sandbanks.